Social anxiety

 Social anxiety in clinical use refers most specifically to Social Anxiety Disorder (SAD) — a DSM-5-TR anxiety disorder (300.23 / ICD-10 F40.10) characterized by marked fear or anxiety about social situations in which the person is exposed to possible scrutiny by others, fear of acting in a way that will be negatively evaluated, persistent avoidance or endured distress, and significant impairment lasting six months or more.
 SAD affects approximately 12% of U.S. adults at lifetime prevalence (Kessler et al., National Comorbidity Survey-Replication) and is one of the most common psychiatric conditions worldwide.

-The term is also used more broadly to describe the experience of social-evaluative discomfort, which overlaps substantially with autism and is operationalized as one of three RAADS-14 factor-analytic subscales.
-The RAADS-14 Social Anxiety subscale (Eriksson, Andersen, & Bejerot, 2013, Molecular Autism, CC BY 2.0) consists of 4 items with maximum total score 12, with item 6 reverse-coded.
+The term is also used more broadly to describe the experience of social-evaluative discomfort, which overlaps substantially with autism.
+This experience is operationalized in autism-screening tools including the RAADS-14 Social Anxiety subscale (Eriksson, Andersen, & Bejerot, 2013, Molecular Autism, CC BY 2.0; 4 items, max 12).
 Eriksson 2013 explicitly noted that this subscale does not reliably distinguish autism from SAD — a methodological limit that this entry addresses in section viii.

 Why it matters